 *Minors permitted in the balcony.
 Must be 19+ w/ID for bar service and main floor seating.

-**Rio Theatre Groupons and passes OK.
-Please redeem at the door.
+*Rio Theatre Groupons and passes OK for any single film screening only.
+Please redeem at the box office.

 *If you are looking to redeem your tickets to either a canceled Rio Theatre screening or a Rio Theatre gift certificate, please email <firstname.lastname@example.org> with info including your name, canceled receipt number, gift certificate info, what you are wanting to see and when, and we can make the switch for you in advance.
 Alternately, you can bring this information with you to the venue, and we will do our best to help you at the box office.